-Is your pillow painful or perfect?
+Is your pillow ‘painful’ or ‘perfect’?

-Written by Dr. Alison Gault B. App.
-Sci. (clinical sci) B. Osteo.
-Sci. from Vale Osteopathy Clinic located in Ascot Vale and Pascoe Vale, Melbourne, Victoria, Australia.
+Written by Dr. David Howard – B.Sc.
+(Clinical Sci.), M.H.Sc.
+(Osteopathy), B.App.Sc (Human Movement) from Pascoe Vale Osteopathy located in Pascoe Vale, Melbourne, Victoria, Australia.

-Most of us hopefully spend at least 8 hours a night with our head on a pillow which can become a big problem if your pillow is not
+Most of us, hopefully, spend at least 8 hours a night with our head on a pillow.
+This can become a big problem if your pillow is not supporting your neck correctly.

 Symptoms of a bad pillow